Internship Benefits

 Eligibility

-To apply for the NIH SIP, and SIP cohort programs, you must be a U.S. citizen or permanent resident.* In addition, you must be:
+To apply for the NIH SIP, and SIP cohort programs, you must be a U.S. citizen or permanent resident.*

 *U.S. permanent residents must be attending or have been accepted into educational institutions in the U.S.

-Applicants with a family member working at NIH should be aware of the strict nepotism policy, which may limit your ability to work in certain NIH institutes, centers, or research groups.
+Applicants with a family member working at NIH should be aware of the strict nepotism policy, which may limit their ability to work in certain NIH institutes, centers, or research groups.

 Selection Process

 After submitting your application, you should identify and contact investigators and/or postdoctoral fellows whose work interests you.
 Find a list of DCEG investigators and their research interests.
 Once you have identified someone of interest and learned enough about what they are working on, you can send a direct email to them describing why you want to work with them and how you would be a good addition to their group.
-For more advice watch the NIH SIP video on applying to the summer program.
+For more advice, watch the NIH SIP video on applying to the summer program.

 How to Apply